gigirassy/testingapollo/content/tech.md

 This is a list of current devices I own.

 ### Main PC: Dell Inspiron 3650 [pic](/dellpc.png)
 > Originally, I had bought this to use as a server as a Linux noob.
 Turns out my ISP has a prohibitive policy on self-hosting, so I use a VPS instead.
 VPSes are way more reliable, anyways.
 After a failed Arch install, I left it alone.
-However, I eventually remembered about this PC one day and decided to change it to my daily driver, installing Linux Mint on it.
+However, I eventually remembered about this PC one day and decided to change it to my daily driver, installing ~~Linux Mint~~ Fedora on it.
 It's specced out for storage space, useful for [REDACTED BY THE OFFICE OF SENTINEL MAGNUS] and just general stuff.
 * Intel© Core™ i5-6400 CPU @ 2.70GHz × 4
-* 8GB RAM, 1TB~ HDD
+* 8GB RAM, 8GB Swap, 1TB~ HDD
-* OS is Linux Mint 22 Cinnamon
+* OS is Fedora XFCE Spin (formerly Linux Mint)
 * Monitor is Acer AL1916W, black (that's right, it's a 16-year-old monitor!)
 #### VMs
 * Void Linux from scratch, about 18 GB storage space, one core and 2 GB of RAM.
 It has very minimal software added by me.
 Great coding exercise! ([pic](/dellpcvoid.png))